Court rejects Najib’s bid to pay RM500,000 bail in instalments

 Najib had pleaded not guilty to a charge of using his position as prime minister to order alterations to the 1MDB final audit report before it was tabled to the Public Accounts Committee to avoid any action against him.

-His lawyer, Tan Sri Muhammad Shafee Abdullah, had requested the court to allow his client to pay RM200,000 of the bail amount today and another RM200,000 tomorrow, with the remaining RM100,000 to be paid on Friday.
+His lawyer, Tan Sri Muhammad Shafee Abdullah, had requested the court to allow his client to pay RM200,000 of the bail amount yesterday and another RM200,000 today, with the remaining RM100,000 to be paid tomorrow.

 However, Judge Azura Alwi rejected the request, saying that bail payment could not be paid by instalments and must be made forthwith.